DeployCoop/vigilant-octo-waffle/README.md

    ```bash
    cp src/example.env .env
    ```
    Edit the `.env` file to customize domain names, secrets, and other parameters.
+   There are many defaults in src/defaults.env, any that you want to change either set in your environment file beforehand or set them in a local .env file.

 2. **Populate `/etc/hosts`**:
    ```bash